ShaheenHossain/eagle-12.1/doc/cla/corporate/cybrosys.md

 India 2018-08-27

-Cybrosys Techno SOlutions agrees to the terms of the Eagle ERP Corporate Contributor License Agreement v1.0.
+Cybrosys Techno SOlutions agrees to the terms of the Eagle Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this